capralifecycle/liflig-cdk/README.md

 Note: `npm link` cannot be used, since it will lead to multiple declarations of the same classes from CDK, breaking the `instanceof` operator.

+## Contributing

+This project accepts contributions.
+To get started, see the [Contributing Guidelines](./CONTRIBUTING.md).